Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-communication-patterns.md

 halo communication, but this is usually as the expense of increased memory usage and code complexity.

-An example of 2D domain decomposition is shown in the next example, which uses a derived type (from the previous episode) to discretise the image into smaller rectangles and to scatter the smaller domains to the other ranks.
+An example of 2D domain decomposition is shown in the next example, which uses a derived type (from the previous episode) to discretise the image into smaller rectangles and to scatter the smaller sub-domains to the other ranks.

 ```c
 /* We have to first calculate the size of each rectangular region.
 In this example, we have